 Iris Cushman began sewing and knitting with her mom in second grade.
 As a senior in high school she found a connection with another tactile medium, clay.
 Her ceramics teacher, Stephanie Benham, provided a space of freedom, creativity and encouragement that instilled in Iris a strong, quiet confidence that has kept her hands in clay every year since.

 As an art major at Earlham College, Iris was particularly moved by an in-the-field Art history course visiting artwork and historical structures in Paris and castles in the Loire valley.
 In the southern French countryside, she took a 2-week apprenticeship with a local artisan, combining weavings, fur, and leather to construct unique handbags.
 On campus in the clay studio, she coil built large vessels up to 4' tall.
 She threw round pots, but altered many and added sculptural elements in search of humor and irony.
 She fell in love with atmospheric firings, particularly gas and wood.

 Through Earlham she spent a semester in New York City assisting three professional ceramists spanning very different styles: Judy Moonelis, Matt Nolen, and Jeffrey Mongrain.
 Iris prepared an informal show in the student gallery space at Hunter College thanks to Jeffrey; ironically non-functional handbags combining fabric and clay.

-In 2008 Iris created Wild Iris Clay, lovingly referencing the wild Blue Flag irises that she discovered in Colorado.
-She works primarily in oxidation, with reference to some favorite qualities of atmospheric firings.
+Iris now lives in Lafayette, Indiana and works out of her basement studio.
+She works primarily in oxidation, with reference to some of her favorite qualities of atmospheric firings.
 She has so much gratitude for what she's learned from others, from the large concepts she's still absorbing, to everyday work.
-Iris has visited France many more times and traveled recently to Istanbul, Turkey and Kyoto, Japan.
+Iris has visited France many more times and traveled to Istanbul, Turkey and Kyoto, Japan.